skeswa/denim/README.md

 packaging is a blend of
 [Go packages](https://www.golang-book.com/books/intro/11) and
 [ES modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/).

+TODO(skeswa): make imports absolute relative to the repo root

 ```rust
 // Like Deno and Go, remote modules are fetched from source control with an